dxlabskku/MOGAM/README.md

 Our datasets consist of three categories: daily, depression, and high-risk potential.

 ## Experiment
 Within the ```model``` folder we uploaded classification models to detect depression posts.
 We compared three graph neural networks (GCN, GraphSAGE, and GAT) with MOGAM.
-MOGAM with GAT based model achieved the highest F1-score (0.888) among the baselines, indicating that the cross-attnetion mechanism and multimodal featuers are suitbale approach for detecting depression symptoms and patters in vlogs.
+Overall, MOGAM improved the performance of the baseline models, expecially, MOGAM with GAT based model achieved the highest F1-score (0.888) among the baselines, indicating that the cross-attnetion mechanism and multimodal featuers are suitbale approach for detecting depression symptoms and patters in vlogs.